calebsg225/Hangoutinator/README.md

 Run `make` in your terminal from the projects main directory to build the docker image.
 This may take a few minutes the first time.
 Once complete, run `make run` to create and start the docker container from the newly created image.

-Your bot should now run!
+The bot should now be running.

 ### Other useful commands